Hams-Ollo/Project-Oracle/README.md

 ---

-**Note**: Project Oracle is under active development, with features and documentation updated regularly.
+**Note**: Project O.R.A.C.L.E. is under active development, with features and documentation updated regularly.